brettz9/eslint-plugin-privileges/README.md

     depending on options) to `global`, `globalThis`, `window`, `self`, `parent`, `top`, etc. is restricted, whether of static or dynamic properties.
 Note also such as `window.window`.
+1. Iterate through files for `require`, `import` (dynamic or static), and maybe `define` (`fetch` or `XMLHttpRequest` could be used with `eval` but that rule could not be readily used without a lot of complexity).
+Ensure can check any extension found for an imported/required file, not just those at command line.
 1. Add a badge-maker to advertise those privileges required/in use in one's project